** The call for applications for the FRA Traineeship scheme 2019/2020 will be launched in late spring 2019. **

 Trainees are selected from nationals of the Member States of the European Union (28) and EU candidate (Albania, FYR Macedonia, Montenegro, Serbia, and Turkey) and potential candidate (Bosnia and Herzegovina and Kosovo*) countries.

 Trainees are requested to have a very good knowledge of English and another EU language.
-Traineeship places are offered in the following FRA Departments and sectors:
+Traineeship places are offered in the following FRA Units and sectors:

 - Director’s office;